PROFESSIONS, VOCATIONS, AND BUSINESSES

 (ii) Any act related to the qualifications, functions or duties of a licensee or registrant; or

-(iii) Violations of the pharmacy or drug laws of this state or rules pertaining thereto, or of statutes, rules or regulations of any other state, or of the federal government;
+(iii) Violations of the pharmacy or drug laws of this state or the federal government;

 (d) Fraud or intentional misrepresentation by a licensee or registrant in securing the issuance or renewal of a certificate;